 The staff is available to assist undergraduate students in selecting topics for research based on our collections as well as to provide guidance and strategies for utilizing primary source materials to conduct research.

-Our collections are non-circulating and available for use only during our regularly scheduled hours.
+Our collections are non-circulating and available for use only during our appointment hours.
 (Monday – Friday, 9:00 a.m. – noon, 1:00 – 4:00 p.m.)
 We suggest students contact us as early in the research process as possible.

 - Willamette University records